-- · A significant deterioration in creditworthiness - The asset is flagged as non-accrual - The asset is flagged as a forborne asset in line with the internal policies for forbearance - the Group has filed for client's bankruptcy - The counterparty has filed for bankruptcy or sought similar protection measures. - The credit facility towards the customer is terminated.
+- A significant deterioration in creditworthiness - The asset is flagged as non-accrual - The asset is flagged as a forborne asset in line with the internal policies for forbearance specified as stage 3 forborne - · Liquidation proceedings have been initiated against the client - The counterparty has filed for bankruptcy or sought similar protection measures. - The credit facility towards the customer is terminated.